People Who Want Home Births Have to Jump Through All Kinds of Hoops

-In Arizona, regulations require midwives to perform vaginal exams throughout a patient's labor, which some patients object to because, A) they're uncomfortable as hell when not in labor and in labor they can be excruciating, and B) after the water breaks, vaginal exams can increase the risk of infection.
+In Arizona, regulations require midwives to perform vaginal exams throughout a patient's labor, which some patients object to because, A) they're uncomfortable when not in labor and in labor they can be excruciating, and B) after the water breaks, vaginal exams can increase the risk of infection.
 (OB/GYNs also perform vaginal exams during delivery, but they aren’t required to do so, and patients are able to, in theory, decline those exams.)

 Watch More From Broadly:

 But, if patients want midwifery care outside of a hospital setting, they have no choice but to submit to assessments and exams, which raises all kinds of alarm bells about consent and the rights of pregnant people to make medical decisions for themselves.

 Common midwifery restrictions include mandating certain tests and exams (such as STD testing, blood tests, urine tests, and glucose tests) and limiting patients that are considered high risk.
 Some of these restrictions are more legitimate than others, says Jacqueline K. Hammack, a civil rights litigation attorney, who is licensed in the state of Louisiana and serves on the board of the Birth Rights Bar Association.